zakwarren/nightsawayforms/README.md

    - kit list to issue to young people
    - risk assessment
    - group equipment list (request form)
+   - health and emergency contact form
 Currently, it can't generate a nights away notification (NAN) form.
 If there is demand, we'll try to include this in a future version.

-It also doesn't generate a health and emergency contact details form to give to parents to complete.
-This is because most Scout Groups we've met seem to use Online Scout Manager (OSM) or Google Forms for this, which is much easier than paper forms!

 ## Contributing
 --------------